 7.2 The Committee will convene every month and additionally as events require, to arrange the affairs of the Club.

 7.3 Minutes shall be taken of the proceedings of the Committee meetings and shall be posted electronically or otherwise for members information.
 A hard copy is to be promulgated in the Club house.

 7.4 The Committee shall have the power to fill any vacancies that occur, and Co-opt additional members.
 The total additional Co-opted Committee members shall not exceed one third of the total number of elected Committee members.
-Co-opted members shall not be entitled to vote on the Committee.
+Co-opted members shall be entitled to vote on the Committee.

 7.5 The Committee shall have the power to appoint a Sub-committee from time to time to investigate and research special projects, with the Committee determining their powers and terms of reference.

 7.6 At Committee meetings, five committee members shall form a Quorum.